 Serving it

-- Very cold or frozen pie: this is my choice for hot days.
-I love an almost frozen margarita pie, very, very cold.
+- Very cold or frozen pie: it's my choice for hot days.
+I love an almost frozen margarita pie; very, very cold.
 Similar to how I love the drink itself.

-- Whipped cream: it's a great addition when serving it, dollops of sweet whipped cream and a thin slice or wedge of lime (image below).
-Nothing beats natural cream in my opinion, but you can use cool whip if you like it; it's a good shortcut.
+- Whipped cream: a few dollops of sweet whipped cream and a thin slice or wedge of lime is a classic presentation.
+Nothing beats natural cream, in my opinion, but you can use Cool Whip if you like it; it's a good shortcut.

 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.